 The mission of the B.A. and B.S. degree programs in psychology is to provide a course of study that reflects both breadth and depth in the field of psychology.
 The curriculum is grounded in science and teaches scientific thinking as well as appropriate content in the specific sub-disciplines of the field.
 In addition to providing quality instruction, the faculty members aim to inspire individuals to be sensitive to cultural issues and individual differences, to facilitate personal growth, and to connect scientific theory to practice.

-Learning Outcome #1: Diversity
+Learning Outcome #1: Fundamental Knowledge

 Students will recognize and respect the complexity of sociocultural diversity and individual differences.

 Students will recognize the value of psychology in professional and personal domains.